-When we’re over-scheduled and find ourselves falling behind on our to-do list, sleep is usually the first thing we sacrifice to find more time in a day.
+When we have too much on our plate and find ourselves falling behind on our to-do list, sleep is usually the first thing we sacrifice to do other things that we consider more important.
 Here's the reality – there’s always going to be something you need to catch up on.
-But is short-changing yourself on sleep truly without consequence?
+But is lack of sleep truly worth the consequence?

-Science tells us there are serious effects of poor sleep hygiene and it’s not just your mood, ability to concentrate, or general alertness — although those are certainly significant!
+Science tells us there are serious effects of poor sleep hygiene and it’s not just your mood, ability to concentrate, or general alertness — although those are certainly important!

-Losing a few hours of sleep has a serious impact on your health.
+Shortening your sleep by a few hours has a serious impact on your health.
 And if you’re losing sleep more frequently you’re putting yourself at risk for serious health issues including heart disease and stroke.